Nuremberg U-Bahn: Planning a basic network

+Model P

 In the model "P" all lines connect at the main railway station as a central hub, which brings the advantage of offering easy connections between all modes of transport (U-Bahn, S-Bahn, long-distance trains and Buses at the ZOB).
 The main drawbacks would be a potential overburdening of the single interchange station (compare Châtelet–Les Halles in Paris) and the difficulty of tunneling in several levels (for the various lines) near the center of the historic old town.
 Further problems were identified with the Hauptbahnhof-Plärrer main trunk line.
 The lines would be as follows: